- May 12, 2017

 One of the first things you can do is simple.
 Add our phone number — 815-725-5991 — to the contacts in your phone.
 This way you won’t have to hunt down the number for our Shorewood dental practice, when you really need it.

-Our team at SFDC does everything we can to get you emergency dental care on the same day as your dental emergency.
+Our team at SFDC does everything we can to get you emergency dental services on the same day as your dental emergency.
 We know these situations can be scary, and we want to alleviate your pain as soon as possible.

 At the same time, we want you to be ready to act to help yourself or someone you care about.